floriandejonckheere/docker-postfix/README.md

 # Docker Postfix

+This Dockerfile provides a container running Postfix over TLS, OpenDKIM, SpamAssassin in a multi-domain setup.

 ## Configuration

 ### Postfix

+Local domains are not enabled by default.
+Define your virtual domains in `etc/postfix/maps/`

 A custom configuration directory is provided in `etc/postfix`.
 It contains a default postfix setup with TLS, DKIM and a flat user database.
 Customize as needed, the most interesting settings are near the bottom of `main.cf`.